 Q: What are the member fees?

 Handling fees help defray the costs of transporting food and running freezers and coolers.
-All other services (training, delivery, nutrition information) are at no additional cost to Partner Agencies.
+All other services (training, delivery, nutrition education, etc.) are at no additional cost to Partner Agencies.

 Q: Our agency is not close to Austin.
 Do you deliver?

 A: The Central Texas Food Bank regional food delivery program delivers fresh and packaged foods to centrally-located drop sites in outlying areas that are easily accessible for more remote Partner Agencies serving rural populations.
 Regional food delivery operates five days a week, delivering items to 121 Food Bank Partner Agencies in 21 counties.